polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 ### Regular and occasional courses

-Every semester there are some courses in our gym.
-Courses are free and conducted by enthusiasts from our gym.
+The selection of free courses changes each semester.
+They are led by volunteers from among the club’s members.

-The most important one from occasional courses is "How to train".
-This one hour course is usually held on the start of every new academic year.
-So if you are not sure how to start in the gym, or you do not have partner for training, you might just find answers to both in this course.
+One occasional course, “How to Train”, is usually held at the beginning of the academic year.
+It is intended for people who are unsure how to get started or are looking for a training partner.

 {{<rawhtml>}}
 <script>